wolfSSL/documentation/wolfSSL/src/appendix01.md

 ### TLS 1.3

-This protocol was defined in an Internet Draft in April of 2017.
+This protocol was defined in RFC 8446 in August of 2018.
 TLS 1.3 contains improved security and speed.
 The major differences include:

 * The list of supported symmetric algorithms has been pruned of all legacy algorithms.
 The remaining algorithms all use Authenticated Encryption with Associated Data (AEAD) algorithms.
 * A zero-RTT (0-RTT) mode was added, saving a round-trip at connection setup for some application data at the cost of certain security properties.